|Natalie Jabangwe (CEO)|

 EcoCash Debit Card

-The debit card was introduced on July 30, 2014.
+The debit card was introduced on 30 July 2014.
 The launch of the card came as an added convenience to Econet customers already using the EcoCash facility as the card is automatically linked to the money in the EcoCash wallet.
-Apart from being able to make payments across borders and also online, the card also relieved customers from the burden of having to travel around with large sums of money.
+Apart from being able to make payments across borders and also online, the card also relieved customers of the burden of having to travel around with large sums of money.
 Unfortunately, the card was disabled from making international payments following the cash crisis that started around 2016.

 Through a partnership with remittance company World Remit, EcoCash international money transfer product known as Ecocash Diaspora.
 When the platform was rolled out, it was scheduled to cater for remittances coming from 35 countries but the long-term plan was to increase the number of countries.
 The product was also commended for its affordability considering that other money transfer agencies such as Western Union were charging 20 pounds for handling a 300-pound transaction while World Remit which Econet had partnered would charge less than 10 pounds.
 The service works almost in a similar pattern to a conventional EcoCash transaction by sending confirmation messages to both the sender and the receiver.
 The central bank was also reported to have agreed to raise the limits from US$3 000 to US$10 000 for people who have accounts and also to approve transactions that are above limits on an individual basis to allow greater convenience.
-EcoCash Diaspora also came with other side benefits which would allow the sender in the diaspora to pay utility bills directly, move money from their bank accounts to the wallets of relatives in Zimbabwe
+EcoCash Diaspora also came with other side benefits which would allow the sender in the diaspora to pay utility bills directly, and move money from their bank accounts to the wallets of relatives in Zimbabwe.